Assault weapon ban clears WA state Senate

 Sen. Keith Wagoner, R-Sedro-Woolley, objected to bill supporters tagging AR-15s and similar firearms as weapons of war, citing his time serving in the U.S. Marines and said the people behind the bill “don’t own firearms and don’t know anything about firearms.”

 “I know the difference between a weapon of war and a modern sporting rifle.
 The people who wrote this bill for the state of Washington don’t,” Wagoner said.

-He said the ban won’t stop killings and that “we have been killing people since Cain and Abel.”
+He said the ban won’t stop violence and that “we have been killing people since Cain and Abel.”

+Sen. Lynda Wilson, R-Vancouver, said lawmakers would be better off cracking down on criminal gangs and buying bulletproof glass to protect schools.
+“It targets the wrong people.
+It ignores the real problem,” she said.

+State Sen. Marko Liias, D-Edmonds, responded to Republican objections, saying “Will they stop every act of criminal conduct in our state?
+Of course not.”
+But, he said, the assault-weapon ban would halt sales of “categories of weapons never intended for civilian ownership.”

 HB 1240 bans the sale, transfer, distribution, manufacture and importation of assault-style weapons, as distinguished by their military-style features.

-It specifically lists more than 50 specific gun models that would be prohibited, including AR-15s, AK-47s and M-16s.
+It specifically lists more than 50 gun models that would be prohibited, including AR-15s, AK-47s and M-16s.
 It also bans guns with certain features, such as semiautomatic rifles shorter than 30 inches, those that have detachable magazines or fixed magazines with a capacity of 10 rounds or more, and those equipped with flash suppressors or shrouded barrels.

+The bill would only apply to future sales, not firearms that people currently possess.
+It also exempts sales to law enforcement agencies and the military in Washington.

+During the floor debate Saturday, Republicans proposed more than 20 amendments seeking to water down or delay the assault-weapon ban from taking effect.
+Most were rejected on shouted voice votes.

 If the ban is signed into law as expected, Washington will join nine other states and the District of Columbia in banning the sale of assault-style firearms.